DarkoVasiljevic/Cinder-app/README.md

   >> contain a menu item 'File' witch holds two additional items,
   >> create a `project.json` file by clicking on 'Save',
   >> load project settings by clicking on 'Open'.

+'Harmonica' window functions:
+  >>  display all added images in a list of file names.
 ```